 Most of the trees here are highly adapted to survive in the soil with excessive water.
 The trees have developed roots similar to mangroves enabling them to take the fresh air from the atmosphere.
 Waturana harbours a large number of endemic trees including Atiudayana (crypro coryne spp), Leen theri (Arecca cocinna) and Katu Bodu (cullenia ceylonica).

 A large number of fauna species is also an important contributor to the rich Bio-diversity of Waturana swamp forest.
 Wild boar (sus scrofa cristatus), slendor lorries (Loris Tardigradys), Leaf monkey (Trachypuhecus vetules) are some most occurring animal species in the forest.

-Excessive use of chemicals in agriculture is the main reason for the water pollution in Waturana.
-Illegal timber harvesting, hunting, removing trees for fuel, and water pollution are leading threats to the survival of fauna, flora of this valuable swamp forest.
+Excessive use of chemicals in agriculture is the main reason for water pollution in Waturana.
+Illegal timber harvesting, hunting, removing trees for fuel, and water pollution are leading threats to the survival of fauna and flora of this valuable swamp forest.